 So, if you stay here, although you’ll be royally looked after in salubrious surroundings, it won’t be a traditional holiday, instead you’ll be enjoying a close up view that reveals the workings of an organic farm.

 Rest assured though, you won’t have to put in the hours that the owners do.
 As they explain, their farm is an ideal escape if you want to do absolutely nothing and get away from everything.

 Their son Monty is as motivated as his parents in all things green, is about to study agriculture and is now staying at the property and pitching in to help with big plans for the land.

 One orchard has been planted already and another is planned, and a lot of time and effort is spent putting in hedges and replanting trees in the forest

-There are plenty of opportunities to explore the vineyards or enjoy some of the many activities along the River Charonte.
+There are plenty of opportunities to explore the vineyards or enjoy some of the many activities along the River Charente.
 There is always something to do; cooking, growing veg, walking dogs, drinking wine, socialising, markets.
-But running the château , doing renovations and looking for antiques that fit in with the property, take up all of George and Sarah’s spare time.
+But running the château , doing renovations and looking for antiques that fit in with the property, take up all of Miriam and Jono’s spare time.